sniff122Development/ServerProtectorDocs/docs/commands/updateban.md

 # Updateban
 > Updates a ban reason in the bot's database

-> Requires permission level 1 (Server Admin) to use
+> Requires permission level 1 (Server Staff) to use

 ## Arguments
 - `User` - The user to update the ban reason - **REQUIRED**